How to Fix Flow Sense / d80 d90 d95 alert on LG DLGX7701VE (Gas)

 Step 5

 Calculate your total equivalent duct length to confirm the installation is within spec: each 90-degree elbow counts as 5 feet of equivalent run, and the total equivalent length for most gas dryers — including this LG model — must not exceed 25 feet.
 Exceeding this limit means the blower motor cannot maintain adequate airflow even through a clean duct, which will cause Flow Sense codes to return.
-If your run genuinely exceeds 25 feet equivalent, install an inline duct booster fan rated for dryer exhaust to restore sufficient airflow.
+If your run genuinely exceeds 25 feet equivalent, I suggest installing an inline duct booster fan rated for dryer exhaust to restore sufficient airflow.

 Step 6